 Add several more thin coats of lacquer.
 Always remember that with lacquer, less is more (so to speak).
 Avoid the temptation to over-apply the lacquer, as more problems are created by too much than not enough lacquer.
 After you have applied as many coats as you feel necessary, allow the final coat to dry for at least 24 hours.

 Lightly wet the surface and sand the entire finish with 400-grit sandpaper.
 This will dull the finish but it is a necessary step.
-Follow this dulling step by buffing the surface with 0000-steel wool (which will dull the surface even more).
+Follow this dulling step by buffing the surface with 0000-steel wool.
+This will dull the surface even more.

 For an even glossier final look after completing the pumice step, rub down the project using some rottenstone with a little bit of butcher block oil for a lubricant.
-The rottenstone is a much finer abrasive than the pumice and is a perfect compliment to the pumice finish (be sure not to skip the pumice step, as rottenstone won't give the same results alone.
+The rottenstone is a much finer abrasive than the pumice and is a perfect complement to the pumice finish.
+Be sure not to skip the pumice step, as rottenstone won't give the same results alone.
 As a final step, apply a thin coat of paste wax, and buff the wax to a mirror shine.